neuronetio/eventorjs/README.md

 # eventorjs
 async event emitter on steroids with
 - cascade (waterfall = output of one listener is passed as input for the next one),
-- middleware callbacks (before, after and afterAll middlewares)
+- middleware callbacks (useBefore, useAfter and useAfterAll middlewares)
+- before and after events to easly create events before some action and after
 - event namespaces (event grouping,removing-executing specified group only)
 - wildcards (user.\* = user.creaded user.destroyed etc) and regexp patterns